spiffycoffee/grandhunt-2024/CA_Setup.md

 [Install]
 WantedBy=multi-user.target
 ```
+If you are using the Discord integration, put your Discord secrets in the 2 Environment variable lines.
+You can put them in later if you do not know the values yet.

 Ensure that you replace both usages of the placeholder `{year}` with the year you're setting up.

 Then, save and close the nano editor.
 Use control-s to save and control-x to exit.